mhoertnagl/Prolog-Nano/README.md

 This grammar is rather simplistic and allows non-sensical input like A :- a.
 Or a :- A.

 * https://en.wikipedia.org/wiki/Twelve_Olympians
-*
-* db is wrong name should be program again.
-* Pretty Print
 * List support
 * Numbers?
 * Strings